Pagure/pagure/doc/usage/project_settings.rst

 This Boolean enables or disables checking for a 'Signed-off-by' line (case insensitive) in the commit messages of the pull-requests.

-If this line is missing, pagure will display a message near the `Merge` button, allowing project admin to request the PR to be updated.
+If this line is missing, Pagure will display a message near the `Merge` button, allowing project admin to request the PR to be updated.

 .. note:: This setting does not prevent commits without this 'signed-off-by'